nicarq/sovereign-sdk/crates/module-system/module-implementations/sov-prover-incentives/README.md

 Currently, this module allows provers to register and de-register, and allows the on-chain validation of proofs from registered provers.
 If proof validation fails, the offending prover is slashed.

-This module does _not_ reward provers - incentives for provers will depend on gas metering, which has yet to be implemented.